Skip to content

 InfoSeek (All) Accuracy 47.2 42.5 +4.7

-Using the OMGM retriever yields further gains: ReAG (7B) achieves 52.5% on E-VQA and 49.2% on InfoSeek.
+Performance improves further with the OMGM retriever: ReAG (7B) reaches 52.5% on E-VQA and 49.2% on InfoSeek.

-Using Oracle Wikipedia pages (upper-bound experiment): ReAG (7B) achieves 81.5% on E-VQA and 59.7% on InfoSeek.
+Using Oracle Wikipedia pages (upper bound experiment): ReAG (7B) achieves 81.5% on E-VQA and 59.7% on InfoSeek.

 Ablation Study

-Configuration E-VQA (Single-Hop) InfoSeek (All) Note
+Configuration E-VQA (Single-Hop) InfoSeek (All) Description

-No retrieval (zero-shot) 21.9 18.3 Relies on internal knowledge only
+No Retrieval (Zero-shot) 21.9 18.3 Internal knowledge only

-Coarse-grained retrieval 19.2 10.1 Noisy passages degrade performance
+Coarse Retrieval 19.2 10.1 Noisy passages degrade performance

-+ SFT 39.3 37.5 Reasoning capability greatly improves InfoSeek
++SFT 39.3 37.5 Reasoning significantly boosts InfoSeek

-+ SFT + RL (ReAG Full) 41.3 43.3 RL provides final performance gains
++SFT + RL (Full ReAG) 41.3 43.3 RL provides final gain

 Key Findings